Harika-SVL/Shell-Scripting/notes.md

 ### Parameters & arguments

-* Lets understand the terminology of parameter & arguments.
+* Let's understand the terminology of parameter & arguments.
 They are slightly different
 * Argument is something which you pass to a script.
 * What you define in a script to hold argument value is parameter
 * Lets write a simple script to demonstrate the difference